jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 remain very effective throughout my intended range of distance to human targets.

-I think I can more fully achieve my chosen goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
-So I'm going for it, and upon completion we'll see how it does.
+I think I can more fully achieve my own goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
+So I'm going for it, and upon completion we'll see how it performs.
+Until we have those results, I'm just another guy on the Internet who thinks he knows everything. ;)

 ### Basis
 The RC1 design is based somewhat on the [Alexander 6.5 Grendel